What Is a Knish?

 When considering stuffed dumplings, the Polish pierogi is probably closest relative to a knish because of its potato filling.
 You could also look to Russian pelmeni, which also use thick-skinned dough wrappers, but they’re traditionally filled with ground meat and served with sour cream.

 Other cultures use thin-skinned wrappers, like Italian ravioli, Korean mandu or the many Chinese dumplings served during dim sum service.
-If you’re in the mood for a crispier experience, look to British pasties, South American empanadas or triangular-shaped Indian samosas.
+If you’re in the mood for a crispier experience, look to Cornish pasties, South American empanadas or triangular-shaped Indian samosas.